-326. Part I Legal Measures.
+403. Part I Legal Measures.
 The legal regime implementing Articles 5 and 6 of the HW Protocol is reported to be in place by domestic legislation mainly transposing the Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal (The Basel Convention) and the ECC Regulation on Shipments of Wastes.
-Under the established legal framework of Ministerial and Legislative Decrees: (1) activities are aimed at preventing and reducing the production of waste by inter alia the development of clean technologies, (2) in line with the proximity principle, the disposal of wastes, (3) Basel Convention bans on exports of wastes, including dangerous wastes, apply and (4) punishment measures are in place against the illegal traffic of wastes.
+Under the established legal framework of Ministerial and Legislative Decrees: (1) activities are aimed at preventing and reducing the production of waste by inter alia the development of clean technologies, (2) in line with the proximity principle, the disposal of wastes is conducted in the nearest appropriate installation to reduce to a minimum the movement of wastes, (3) Basel Convention bans on exports of wastes, including dangerous wastes, apply and (4) punishment measures are in place against the illegal traffic of wastes.
 These measures are supplemented by the ones in the Penal Code.